Meet the Maker,

 Stuart Hutchinson of Truffle Hill Wines

-A visit to Truffle Hill Wines’ cellar door at the Truffle & Wine Co property is an experience for all the senses.
+A visit to Truffle Hill Wines’ cellar door is an experience for all the senses.
 Firstly the views: it sits along curving Seven Day Road, home to some of Manjimup’s oldest and most fertile growing land.
 The landscape rises and falls, curving around blossoming fruit orchards, stands of karri trees and pasture fields.
 The surrounding vineyard and oak-tree-lined truffiére are painted by the colour of the seasons: lushly green in winter, blazing golden in autumn.
 With its inviting, rustic-chic cellar door and adjacent restaurant overlooking a pretty dam, there are few more scenic places to sample two of the Southern Forests most famous products: rich, peaty Black Winter Truffles and elegant, artisanal wines.

 “So I thought I’d just pop in and see if could do some work in the vineyard or cellar door,” Stuart explains.
 “But it was very serendipitous: I walked in and the CEO of the company happened to be there.
 He said, ‘I’ve been looking for a wine person for the last twelve months – you’re my guy.’
 So that set me off on a different career path.”

 With the truffle side of the business going great guns (the company grows around 60% of Australian production of Black Winter Truffles), Stuart found himself in charge of all aspects of the wine business.
 In 2016, the company’s board of directors approached him about making it official.